API-Skeletons/doctrine-in-apigility-book_en/introduction.rst

 The landscape of API strategies grows every day.
 In the field of PHP there are strategies from simple REST-only resources to fully `Richardson Maturity Model Level 3 <https://martinfowler.com/articles/richardsonMaturityModel.html>`_ API engines.
 Apigility falls into the Level 3 category.
+As a contributing author of Apigility and the primary author of Doctrine in Apigility I've designed a method to serve ORM data though an API in a white-gloved approach to handling the data.

-An API will serve data and Doctrine in Apigility tries, at it's core, to map Doctrine entities to API resources.
-So a Doctrine enabled resource in Apigility will provide GET, POST, PUT, PATCH, and DELETE.
+What do I mean by a "white-gloved approch"?
+Thanks to the large number of open source libraries for Zend Framework and Apigility the direct manipulation of data is not usually necessary.
+Certainly there will be times you'll want to add a user to an entity before it is persisted but the majority of validation and filtering is handled inside Apigility.
-It also enables the ORM entity relationships to embed related data in a HAL (Hypertext Application Language) response.
-This allows complex joins between entities to be represented in the API response.
+Doctrine is a powerful ORM and the integration with Apigility is very clean when implemented correctly.
+This book will instruct you how to do just that.

 When should you use Doctrine in Apigility?
 ------------------------------------------

-When you have a Doctrine project with properly mapped associations, metadata, between entities Doctrine in Apigility will give you a powerful head-start toward building an API.
+When you have a Doctrine project with properly mapped associations (metadata) between entities Doctrine in Apigility will give you a powerful head-start toward building an API.
 Correct metadata is absolutly core to building an API with this tool.
 To help design your ORM `Skipper <https://skipper18.com>`_ is strongly recommended.
+See `ORM Modeling with Skipper <skipper>`_

 You can use Doctrine in Apigility to serve pieces of your schema by filtering with hydrator strategies or you can serve your entire schema in an "Open-schema API" where relationships between entities are fully explored in the HAL